 • Output Token Generation: Prompt caching has no effect on output token generation.
 The response you receive will be identical to what you would get if prompt caching was not used.

-Prompt Caching examples
+Prompt caching examples

-To help you get started with Prompt Caching, we’ve prepared a prompt caching cookbook with detailed examples and best practices.
+To help you get started with prompt caching, we’ve prepared a prompt caching cookbook with detailed examples and best practices.

-Below, we’ve included several code snippets that showcase various Prompt Caching patterns.
+Below, we’ve included several code snippets that showcase various prompt caching patterns.
 These examples demonstrate how to implement caching in different scenarios, helping you understand the practical applications of this feature:

 FAQ